mikaelkaron/troopjs-learn/configuring_requirejs/vanilla_web-configuration.md

 ## Starting fresh

-Before we do anything TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ready"` to the developer console when [jQuery](http://jquery.com/) notifies us our `document` is ready.
+Let's start by creating a configuration that will log `"ready"` to the developer console when [jQuery](http://jquery.com/) notifies us our `document` is ready.

+First let's add `jquery` as a dependency in our `bower.json` file:

-!CODEFILE "index.js"
+!CODEFILE "bower.jquery.json"

-> Make `jquery` available to RequireJS by adding a dependency to `jquery` in your `bower.json` and then executing `bower install`.
+> After adding a dependency to `bower.json` you should make it available to RequireJS by executing `bower install`.

+Now let's add the JS code:

+!CODEFILE "index.jquery.json"

 If you can see `"ready"` in the console then you have a working RequireJS configuration to start from.